-In furtherance of Roycemore's commitment to maintaining an inclusive and equitable community, and in accordance with applicable state law, Roycemore strictly prohibits bullying and intimidation.
-It is contrary to State law, as well as our policies as a non-sectarian nonpublic school and is consistent with subsection (a-5) of this Section [free exercise of religion].
+Roycemore is committed to maintaining an inclusive and equitable community, and in accordance with applicable state law, Roycemore strictly prohibits bullying and intimidation.
+It is contrary to State law, Roycemore's policies as a non-sectarian, nonpublic school, and is consistent with subsection (a-5) of this Section (free exercise of religion).
 Nothing in this Section is intended to infringe upon any right to exercise free expression or the free exercise of religion or religiously based views protected under the First Amendment to the United States Constitution or under Section 3 of Article 1 of the Illinois Constitution.

 Whether by an individual or by a group, and whether in person or online, bullying and harassment interfere with a student's performance and security by creating an uncomfortable, intimidating or hostile environment.
 Therefore, this behavior will not be tolerated on campus, at any school-related function, or through the use of the internet or other technology.
-Roycemore has developed the following Policy in an effort to provide all students equal access to a safe, non-hostile learning environment.
+Roycemore has developed this policy in an effort to provide all students equal access to a safe, non-hostile learning environment.